Saint Roch: Veneration

-In India there is a Church in Kerala in the name of Saint Roch under the Thrissur Archdiocese called St. Rocky's Church Pootharakkal.
+In India, there is a Church in Kerala in the name of Saint Roch under the Thrissur Archdiocese called St. Rocky's Church Pootharakkal.
 There is a huge statue of the saint about 24 feet in height (the first and only one in Asia).
 There is a special holy mass and Novena every Thursday.
+There is also another church dedicated to St.Roch at Poothura near Anjengo in the Archdiocese of Trivandrum.

 Roch received renewed attention and veneration during the COVID-19 pandemic.

 Saint Roch in art

 Following the Black Death, especially the Italian plague epidemic of 1477–79, new images of Christian martyrs and saints appeared and Roch gained new fame and popularity.
 The religious art of the time emphasized the importance of the saint to plague-ridden Christians.

 The new plague-related images of Roch were drawn from a variety of sources.
 Plague texts dating from ancient and classical times, as well as Christian, scientific and folk beliefs, all contributed to this emerging visual tradition.
 Some of the most popular symbols of plague were swords, darts, and most especially arrows.
 There was also a prevalence of memento mori themes, dark clouds, and astrological signs (signa magna) such as comets, which were often referenced by physicians and writers of plague tracts as causes of plague.
 The physical symptoms of plague – a raised arm, a tilted head, or a collapsed body – began to symbolize plague in post-Black Death paintings.

 Plague saints offered hope and healing before, during, and after times of plague.
-A specific style of painting, the plague votive, was considered a talisman for warding off plague.
+A specific style of painting, the plague votive, was considered a talisman for warding off the plague.
 It portrayed a particular saint as an intercessor between God and the person or persons who commissioned the painting – usually a town, government, lay confraternity, or religious order to atone for the "collective guilt" of the community.

 Rather than a society depressed and resigned to repeated epidemics, these votives represent people taking positive steps to regain control over their environment.
-Paintings of Roch represent the confidence in which renaissance worshipers sought to access supernatural aid in overcoming the ravages of plague.
+Paintings of Roch represent the confidence in which renaissance worshipers sought to access supernatural aid in overcoming the ravages of the plague.